MicrosoftDocs/power-pages-docs/power-pages-docs/configure/read-operations.md

 We see from the response that the associated navigation property is **primarycontactid**.
 The associated navigation property can be either the lookup column's [logical name or schema name](/power-apps/developer/data-platform/entity-metadata) depending how the table was created.

-For more information see [Retrieve data about lookup properties](/power-apps/developer/data-platform/webapi/query-data-web-api#retrieve-data-about-lookup-properties).
+For more information, see [Retrieve data about lookup properties](/power-apps/developer/data-platform/webapi/query-data-web-api#retrieve-data-about-lookup-properties).

 ### Retrieve related table records by expanding single-valued navigation properties